superbeppe98/cisco-networking-basics/10_IPv6_Addressing_Formats_and_Rules.md

 ## 10.1.3 Check Your Understanding - IPv4 Issues

-Check your understanding of IPv4 issues by choosing the BEST answer to the following questions.
+- Check your understanding of IPv4 issues by choosing the BEST answer to the following questions

 ## 10.2.1 Hexadecimal Number System